Krzysztof Kolberger: Latter years and death

 Krzysztof Kolberger had for many years suffered from renal cell carcinoma.
 He was an honorary president of the Stowarzyszenie Chorych na Raka Nerki (Kidney Cancer Association).
-He underwent surgery twice, which he said in a significant way changed his approach to life and his career, including the way he acted on stage and the way he directed.
+He underwent surgery twice, which he said in a significant way had changed his approach to life and his career, including the way he acted on stage and the way he directed.
 This was stated in a book-interview published in 2007 entitled Przypadek nie-przypadek.
 Rozmowa między wierszami księdza Jana Twardowskiego (Fri: "The case of non-coincidence.
 Conversation between the lines of Father Jan Twardowski").

-He ultimately died of heart failure.
+He ultimately died from heart failure.